ratplier/artwork/README.md

 the framework for everything roblox
 made with love by [@ratplier](https://github.com/ratplier)

-api and syntax inspired by flamework and oh-my-prvd (https://ratplier.github.io/artwork)
+api and syntax inspired by flamework and prvd-m-wrong (https://ratplier.github.io/artwork)

 ### boilerplate